 Hostinger makes it easy to get your website up and running with low-cost domain and hosting options combined with fast, secure servers and a comprehensive website.
 Hostinger also stands out with its 24/7 chat support and an intuitive user control panel that’s powerful and WordPress optimized.
 Most .com domains are $8.99 per year, and privacy protection is an additional $5 annually.

 Another reputable option, DreamHost delivers fast and secure domain registration and website hosting to help your business build consumer trust.
-With DreamHost, you’ll find competitive domain pricing ($8.99/year), and your domain purchase includes free private WHOIS registration.
+With DreamHost, you’ll find competitive domain pricing (.com domains are just $6.99/year), and your domain purchase includes free private WHOIS registration.
 DreamHost will provide its contact details in lieu of yours to ICANN for the WHOIS listing.
 Additionally, domains and security are automatically renewed.

 DreamHost also has unlimited subdomains with options for shared, dedicated, and VPS hosting and single page domain management for DNS record editing, domain forwarding, and transfers.
 These features make it easier to add more sections to your website without having to repeat the entire registration process.